Jack Eagle

 aired during Super Bowl IX.
 More commercials followed; Brother Dominic became the company's mascot, and Eagle said in 1978 that he had made more money from commercials in the previous two years than in his entire career.
 He signed a three-year contract to promote Xerox in person to customers and its employees.
 Other notable commercial roles included "Mr. Cholesterol" in commercials for Fleischmann's margarine during the 1970s.

-Jack Eagle's son is sportscaster Ian Eagle.
+Jack Eagle's son is sportscaster Ian Eagle and his grandson is sportscaster Noah Eagle.
 Jack Eagle died in New York City on January 10, 2008, at the age of 81.